IndrarajBiswas/DeFi-SaveTogether/docs/project-docs/06_governance_and_security.md

 ## Security Considerations

-Security is a top priority for the Linea Microfinance platform.
+Security is a top priority for the DIDLab Microfinance platform.
 The following are some of the key security considerations that have been taken into account.

 ### Smart Contract Audits